Zeugma440/atldotnet/README.md

 * ATL features **Playlists and Cuesheets readers**

 ## How to use it ?
 Which platforms and .NET/Mono versions does ATL run on ?

+The ATL library runs on .NET 3.0+ / Mono 2.0+

+ATL unit tests run on .NET 4.5+

+The library and its tests have been maintained on Visual Studio Express 2012 and 2015

-Please refer to the [Code snippets section of the Documentation](Usage-_-Code-snippets)
+Please refer to the [Code snippets section of the Documentation](Usage-_-Code-snippets) for quick usage

 ## What kind of data can ATL actually read ?
 From which formats ?